Srriramm/MacV-Object-Tracker-Task/README.md

 - NumPy
 - HTML (for result visualization)

-To install the required libraries, use the requirements.txt file
+To install the required libraries, use the below file requirements.txt

 ## Setup